 Quick breads can be sweet or savory, and they’re not always baked in a loaf pan.
 Muffins and biscuits fall into the quick bread category, too.
 Biscuit dough can be rolled and cut, but for ease, I like to use the drop biscuit method (try the recipe on page 48 in my book).
 Muffins and biscuits require even less baking time than quick bread loaves.

 Easy quick bread recipes to try:

 - Liliko‘i bread

 - Buttermilk biscuits

 Wait!
 What in the world does rise mean?
-When you add yeast to your dough, it causes the process of fermentation to start.
+When you add yeast to your dough, it causes the process of fermentation to begin.
 The yeast needs a chance to “consume” the sugar and excrete carbon dioxide and alcohols, making the little air pockets you see in bread.
-(Go here for a very detailed description of the process.)

-The good news is, you don’t need to be involved with the rising process.
+The good news is, you don’t need to be involved with the rising process for this type of bread.
 Just cover the dough and let it do its thing.
 Here’s the most important thing to note, though: Yeast bread is not hard to make.

 - Whole wheat sandwich bread

 - Portuguese sweet bread